lazyyogi1/docker-jenkins-image/README.md

 3. Creating Docker image and pushing to Docker HUB
 4. Running the newly build docker Image.
 5. Configuring roles
+6. Giving relevent access to the roles
-6. Creating Docker image out from running container
+7. Creating Docker image out from running container
-7. pushing to docker hub for backup.
+8. pushing to docker hub for backup.
-8. Creating jenkins pipeline to pull any changes in the code report (github) and create docker image and push to docker hub.
+9. Creating jenkins pipeline to pull any changes in the code report (github) and create docker image and push to docker hub.